bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ### Once Upon A Time...

-- We could pull off a lot of what we can do with Macros, by writing compiler plugins.
+- The only way to add compile time functionality to Scala was by writing compiler plugins.
 - Esoteric, harder to ship (i.e. user must include a compiler plugin), not a lot of docs or examples.
 - Required *deep* knowledge of the AST: Essentially generating new Scala by hand-coding ASTs.[^†]
 - I've done a little bit of compiler plugin work: the AST can be tough to deal with.[^§]